RAbraham/mercylog_tutorial/README.md

 Let's recap the benefits of Mercylog
 - Simple Syntax.
 All you need to know is facts and rules.
 Because of such simplicity, it is also easy to build compilers for it.
 - Expressive.
 Rules give a powerful mechanism
 - Declarative.
 Like SQL but more expressive.
+So we can optimize it's engines without affecting the code

 I'll continue to update you with my future learnings!